factoryfx/factoryfx/docu/src/main/java/io/github/factoryfx/docu/immutability/README.md

 ### Performance

-The before-mention business objects would - in most real-life systems - be hosted in databased, be it relations or no-SQL or whatever.
+The before-mention business objects would - in most real-life systems - be hosted in databases, be it relations or no-SQL or whatever.
 Those system include various costly indirections, at least the protocol overhead to move the data from one address space to the other, in most cases I/O subsystem involvement.
 In factoryFX, the data would direclty reside in the business objects needing it.
 The business objects themselves carry all dependencies needed to fulfill their contracts.
 All those